-A shelter-in-place notification may come from several sources, the campus security team, other College employees, local law enforcement, other emergency service agencies, or other authorities utilizing the College's emergency communications tools.
+A shelter-in-place notification may come from several sources, Department of Security, other College employees, Local law enforcement or other emergency service agencies, or other authorities utilizing the College's emergency communications tools.

 How to "Shelter-in-Place"

 No matter where you are, the basic steps of shelter-in-place will generally remain the same.
 Should the need ever arise, follow these steps, unless instructed otherwise by local emergency personnel: